8 Signs Your Child Might Be a Victim of Cyberbullying

 What Do I Do Now?

 If you notice these signs in your children, sit down to have an honest conversation with them.
 Be careful, though, because some of your most natural reactions may turn your teen away and make the situation worse.
 Try to avoid overreacting, getting angry, or jumping right into a punishment.
-Instead, listen to your teen and provide resources to help her escape the cyberbullying.

 Because teens are often reluctant to tell their parents about cyberbullying, it’s essential that they have a handful of other adults they trust, too.
 Talk with your teens about cyberbullying, and help them brainstorm a list of trusted adults.
 This could include, for example, teachers, counselors, aunts or uncles, or adult siblings.